StanJulia/Stan.jl/README.md

 Set the CMDSTAN environment variable so that Julia can find the cmdstan installation, e.g. from the Julia REPL do: ENV["CMDSTAN"] = "C:/Users/Jakob/.julia/conda/3/envs/stan-env/Library/bin/cmdstan" This needs to be set before you load the StanSample package by e.g. using it.
 You can add this line to your startup.jl file so that you don't have to run it again in every fresh Julia session.

 ## Versions

+### Version 10.3.3

+1. Removed direct testing of BridgeStan (as it was removed from StanSample.jl)
+2. An example of how to use Bridgestan can be found in PlutoExampleNotebooks.jl (`test_bridgestan.jl`).
+3. The `bridgestan_stansample_example.jl` in above mentioned Github repo shows the problem why I removed BridgeStan support from StanSample.

+### Version 10.3.2

+1. Moved Pluto notebook examples to PlutoExampleNotebooks.jl

 ### Version 10.3.1